DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Adachi to incorporate the teachings of Barberis and include receiving, from a second device in a second frequency band, a request frame instructing to obtain radio operation parameters of a radio resource of a first frequency band, wherein the radio operation parameters are channels associated with the radio resource, and wherein the first frequency band and the second frequency band are of different frequencies of Barberis with Adachi.
 Doing so would increase the overall capacity of the cellular network (Barberis, at [0014]).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Adachi to incorporate the teachings of Jafarian and include a target wakeup time (TWT) parameter, wherein the TWT parameter determines a time period in which the first device and the second device are to remain in an active state in the first frequency band of Jafarian with Adachi.
-Doing so would allow wireless devices to consume less power (Jafarian, at [0037]).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Adachi to incorporate the teachings of Singh and include a target wakeup time (TWT) parameter, wherein the TWT parameter determines a TWT wakeup time period in which the first device and the second device are to remain in an active state in the first frequency band; communicating with the second device in the first frequency band during the TWT wakeup time period and simultaneous communication with the second device in the second frequency band of Singh with Adachi.
+Doing so would save power (Singh, at [0107]).

 Regarding claims 2, 9 and 16, Adachi teaches wherein the indication information comprises indexes of the radio operation parameters ([0077][0078]: details frequency bandwidth level and a subset of frequency channels allocated in the frequency bandwidth, as indexes of radio operation parameters).